mgmartinezl/Data-Science-in-AWS/README.md

 * [**Databricks Unified Analytics Platform**](https://aws.amazon.com/marketplace/pp/B07K2NJKRW?qid=1556102162197&sr=0-10&ref_=srh_res_product_title): powered by the creators of Apache Spark and MLflow _"it provides data science and engineering teams ready-to-use clusters with optimized Apache Spark and various ML frameworks(e.g., TensorFlow) coupled with powerful collaboration capabilities to improve productivity across the ML lifecycle"_.
 * [**ML Workbench for TensorFlow**](https://aws.amazon.com/marketplace/pp/B07MFRDXTB?qid=1556102162197&sr=0-9&ref_=srh_res_product_title) provides a zero-admin solution that includes the architecture necessary to run machine learning jobs in an optimal way.
 It includes Ubuntu 18.04 with Jupyter, JupyterLab, TensorBoard and preconfigured conda environments for Tensorflow 1.13.1 and TensorFlow 2 Alpha including the latest matching versions of CUDA 10.0 and cuDNN 7.5.0 for GPU-accelerated computing.

+### 2.2.
+Deep learning
-Finally, is important to acknowledge that the concept of _deep learning_ is also related to ML, as DL involves layering algorithms that often allow a greater understanding of the data.
+Finally, it is important to acknowledge that the concept of _deep learning_ is also related to ML, as DL involves layering algorithms that often allow a greater understanding of the data.
 These algorithms, as opposed to classical ML models such as regressions, do not aim to create a explainable set of relationships between variables, but instead they are relying on their "_layers of non-linear algorithms to create distributed representations that interact based on a series of factors"_, which allows scientists to find more patterns than it is possible to code or even recognize and take them into consideration to train complex prediction models [See more at [9]](https://aws.amazon.com/machine-learning/what-is-ai/).
 Some of the use cases of deep learning include:

 * Image and video classification.
 * Speech recognition.
 * Natural language processing.
 * Recommender engines.

-## 2. Artificial intelligence on top of AWS